cristaldotgema/Anomaly-Project/docs/anomaly-rising-characters/Main Cast/Mikiya Sateio.md

 ### Daily Life

 Mikiya relishes his group life, and functions at his best when he's around people he enjoys—which thankfully is the situation at Group #113.
-Mikiya is usually found doing paperwork or cleaning, as he only allows himself to have free time if Hauma forces him to.
+Mikiya is usually found doing paperwork or cleaning, as he only allows himself to have free time if Hauna forces him to.
 Group functions and meals are the best time to interact with him in a friendly environment.

 Mikiya frequently posts selfies, food pictures, and scenery to his sizable following on ChatMap.